jank-lang/jank-lang.org/resources/src/blog/2025-04-01-jank-has-been-renamed.md

              GRADY

 Hey folks.
 I've been working on jank for some years now.
 With every new blog post that goes out, I see people provide feedback on the name.
+This always perplexed me.
 It's been clear to me that the name jank doesn't land well with people, but I've struggled to understand why.
-Recently, this has been explained to me and so I quickly began searching for replacements.
+What's wrong with it?
+Well, recently, this has been explained to me.
+Afterward, I quickly began searching for a better name.
 Happily, I can now announce that I've found a suitable replacement.
 From here on out, jank will be renamed to GRADY.
 For those who don't understand why this is important, let me explain.

 ## jank is bad?